Compactness of Fixed Point Maps and the Ball-Marsden-Slemrod Conjecture: Introduction

 for all $t \in [0,T]$.
-Here, $\big(\re^{At}\big)_{t \geq 0}$ denotes the strongly continuous one-parameter semigroup of linear operators generated by $A$.
-It is well known that \eqref{eq2:BMS} has a unique mild solution, denoted by $x(\cdot, \xi_0, u)$, once $\xi_0 \in X$ and $u \in L^1\big([0,T],\RR\big)$ are fixed, cf.~\cite{BMS1982} or \cite[Sec.~6.1]{Pazy1983}.
-Note that the fundamental theorem of calculus \cite[Thm.~7.20]{Rudin87} and the fact that every strongly continuous one-parameter semigroup is actually uniformly continuous if $X$ is finite-dimensional shows that the concept of mild and Carath\'{e}odory solutions co\"{i}ncides for finite-dimensional $X$, cf.~\cite[Chap.~2]{CodLev87} or \cite[App.~C]{Sontag98}.
+Here, $\big(\re^{tA}\big)_{t \geq 0}$ denotes the strongly continuous one-parameter semigroup of linear operators generated by $A$.
+It is well known that \eqref{eq2:BMS} has a unique mild solution, denoted by $x(\cdot,\xi_0, u)$, once $\xi_0 \in X$ and $u \in L^1\big([0,T],\RR\big)$ are fixed, cf.~\cite{BMS1982} or \cite[Sec.~6.1]{Pazy1983}.
+For finite-dimensional $X$, the concepts of mild and Carath\'{e}odory solutions coincide, cf.~\cite[Chap.~2]{CodLev87} or \cite[App.~C]{Sontag98}, as can be seen by the fundamental theorem of calculus \cite[Thm.~7.11 and Thm.~7.20]{Rudin87} and the fact that in finite dimensions every strongly continuous one-parameter semigroup is actually norm-continuous and thus given by the exponential series $\re^{At} = \sum_{k=0}^\infty \frac{t^kA^k}{k!}$.
 For infinite-dimensional $X$, however, only the implications

 remain true, cf.~\cite[Sec.~6.1]{Pazy1983}.
 Further references including those to relevant counter-examples are given in the bibliographical notes of \cite{Pazy1983}.